 To show that a conditional is false, you just need to show that every time the hypothesis is true, the conclusion is false.
 If you can find just 1 single example such that the hypothesis is true, but the conclusion is false, then the conditional is false.

-In the table above, p is the hypothesis and q is the conclusion.
+In the table below, p is the hypothesis and q is the conclusion.

 We denote the conditional " If p, then q" by p → q.